growgraph/GraFlo/docs/examples/example-1.md

 ![People Resource Image](../assets/1-ingest-csv/figs/hr.resource-people.png){ width="200" }

-Transforming the data and ingesting it into an ArangoDB would take a few lines of code
+Transforming the data and ingesting it into an ArangoDB takes a few lines of code:

 ```python
 from suthing import ConfigFactory, FileHandle